kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_report_evidence_artifact_pullrequest_azure.md

 ## Synopsis

 Report an Azure Devops pull request evidence for an artifact in a Kosli flow.
-It checks if a pull request exists for the artifact (based on its git commit) and report the pull-request evidence to the artifact in Kosli.
+It checks if a pull request exists for the artifact (based on its git commit) and reports the pull-request evidence to the artifact in Kosli.
 The artifact SHA256 fingerprint is calculated (based on --artifact-type flag) or alternatively it can be provided directly (with --fingerprint flag).

 ```shell